House of the Vettii: Ariadne abandoned by Theseus

 In the cubiculum next to the large atrium, Ariadne abandoned by Theseus is painted on the north wall.
 This scene shows Ariadne abandoned by Theseus on the island of Naxos after their flight from Crete due to Theseus killing the Minotaur.
 The scene Dionysus discovering Ariadne results after this scene.

 Ariadne lies on a large red cloth spread on the ground.
 Her legs are extended to the left and her torso twists towards the viewer.
 Her left hand touches the red cloth while her right hand is raised to her mouth as she gazes at the retreating ship to the left.
 Cupid stands behind Ariadne and places his left hand on her left shoulder, pointing with his right hand towards the shop in the left hand section of the scene.
 The ship is manned by three figures.
 The first the helmsman and he is seated at the stern, leaning forward slightly, with the rudder in his right hand.
 This figure is possibly Theseus.
 Two smaller figures sit on either side of the mast.
-One holds the oar and the other adjust the sail.
+One holds the oar and the other adjusts the sail.
 A fisherman stands in the lower left corner.